RESEARCH GRANTS IN THE ARTS: Other Requirements and Priorities

 Responsible Conduct of Research

-We are committed to the responsible conduct of research.
-The agency requires applicants to comply with all applicable laws and regulations governing the conduct of research in the United States.
+The NEA is committed to the responsible conduct of research.
+As such, the NEA requires applicants to comply with all applicable laws and regulations governing the conduct of research in the United States.
 We further require applicants to obtain permissions (including but not limited to the acquisition of existing data) from all appropriate entities or individuals (including but not limited to minors or other sensitive populations) for conducting the proposed project and to include evidence of such permissions in the application material.
 These may include, but are not limited to, approval from Institutional Review Boards (IRBs), and/or data licensing for the acquisition of existing data, as may be required.

-Data collection activities conducted under an award are the sole responsibility of the recipient organization, and the National Endowment for the Arts’ support of the project does not constitute approval of those data collection procedures.
-As such, data collected from respondents/participants will be conducted by the awardee or at the awardee’s direction, and any Arts Endowment-funded researchers collecting data from respondents/participants may not represent to those subjects that such data are being collected on behalf of the National Endowment for the Arts.
+Data collection activities conducted under an award are the sole responsibility of the recipient organization, and the NEA’s support of the project does not constitute approval of those data collection procedures.
+Therefore, data collected from respondents/participants will be conducted by the awardee or at the awardee’s direction, and any NEA-funded researchers collecting data from respondents/participants may not represent to those subjects that such data are being collected on the NEA’s behalf.

 In addition, applicants who include primary data collection as a proposed project activity are required to provide documentation showing whether IRB approval is needed to execute the project.
 If the documentation states that IRB approval is required, then applicants also must indicate the measures they have taken or plan on taking to gain IRB approval.
 If multiple organizations are directly involved in human subjects research for a proposed project, then the applicant must provide documentation from those organizations as well.
-Awardees are required to submit IRB approval documentation to the Arts Endowment prior to engaging in any activity determined to require IRB approval, as well as submit updated IRB documentation as relevant.
-If you receive an award, we may withhold funds until IRB approval is demonstrated.
+Awardees are required to submit IRB approval documentation to the NEA prior to engaging in any activity determined to require IRB approval, as well as submit updated IRB documentation as relevant.
+The NEA may withhold funds until IRB approval is demonstrated.